chef/automate/components/docs-chef-io/content/automate/ha_aws_bastion.md

 [menu]
   [menu.automate]
-    title = "Prerequisites for Chef Automate HA Deployment" parent = "automate/install"
+    title = "Bastion Setup for AWS Deployment Type" parent = "automate/install"
-    identifier = "automate/install/ha_aws_prereq.md Prerequisites for Chef Automate HA Deployment" weight = 220
+    identifier = "automate/install/ha_aws_bastion.md Bastion Setup for AWS Deployment Type" weight = 220
 +++

-## Pre-requisites

-### Download and Install Chef Automate Utility

-Both types of deployment models require you to install and configure Chef Automate on your network infrastructure.
-You can skip this section if you already have installed the Chef Automate utility where you are planning to deploy HA.

-Follow these steps to install **Chef Automate** utility on the fresh server.

-- Open **Command Prompt** and navigate to your preferred location.
-- Type the `curl` and `gunzip` commands together, `curl https://packages.chef.io/files/current/latest/chef-automate-cli/chef-automate_linux_amd64.zip | gunzip - > chef-automate && chmod +x chef-automate | cp -f chef-automate /usr/bin/chef-automate` and press **Enter**.
-The command downloads the Chef Automate utility installer in .zip format.
-- Type the  command,  and press **Enter**.
-The command installs the utility and provides the execute permission to the Chef Automate file.

-  The installation of the Chef Automate utility completes and a confirmation message displays on your terminal as shown in the below screen.

-{{< figure src="/images/automate/ha_aws_chef_automate_install.png" alt="Chef Automate Utility Installation">}}

-### Building an AWS bastion host
+## Building an AWS bastion host

+### Bastion Host Requirements for AWS (Amazon Web Services)

+- Configure the AWS Credential on the bastion host.
+[Bastion Setup]({{< relref "ha_bastion_setup" >}})
+- Create the certificate for the DNS
+- Operating System (OS): Bastion host with Ubuntu 20.04 or centOs-7 or RHEL-7
+- AWS instance type: *t2.medium*
+- Memory: Minimum of 4GB
+- Hard Disk Space - 100 GB
+- SSH: VPC to Port 22, publicly accessible
+- Setup Virtual Private Cloud (VPC) in AWS

+### Bastion Host Configuration

 Follow these steps to add a bastion host to your Linux environment on AWS cloud, which connects to other internal network hosts:

 1. Sign into your AWS account.
-If you don't have one, sign up at https://aws.amazon.com.
+If you don't have one, [sign up at amazon](https://aws.amazon.com).
 1. Navigate to the AWS Management Console.

 {{< figure src="/images/automate/ha_aws_console.png" alt="Amazon Management Console">}}